Adnanrazaa/wordpress-light-weight-embed/README.md

 A very light weight youtube embed video wordpress plugin

-== Description ==

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `wp-youtube-light-weight-embed.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress